fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/embed-pre-built-ui.md

 ```

-### 2. Script to embed hosted workflows
+### 2. Script to embed pre-built UI

-You can open the hosted workflow inside your web application using embedded FP Apps javascript library.
+You can open the white labelled application or hosted workflow inside your web application using embedded FP Apps javascript library.

 #### Importing the Library